maxddev/installer/README.md

 You will be asked which admin type you want to install, after selecting, the installer will proceed to install Helpflow.

-### Laravel Spark

-You will need to manually add a link to the Helpflow Kiosk panel to your Spark Kiosk menu.
+Once installated you will need to add a link to your help desk within your application for your customers and support staff alike.
 The route can be generated with `route('helpflow.admin.list-tickets')`.

-You will also need to add a link to Helpflow from your applications frontend so your customers can access their tickets.
-You can generate this link with `route('helpflow.list-tickets')`.

-**Also don't forget to add any support staff to `$developers` array in your `SparkServiceProvider` so they can access the staff members portion of Helpflow**
+## Adding Support Staff

+You will also need to setup who can access the support staff functionality of your help desk.
+If you are using Helpflow Generic or Helpflow Spark integrations, this can be done by defining the email address of any user account that should have support staff privledges within the `helpflow-config.php` file.

 ## Updating Helpflow